kernelci/kernelci-api/doc/local-instance.md

 subscribe to the pub/sub interface.
 Then some users have administrator rights, which enables them to create new user accounts.

-On startup, the API now bootstraps the first admin account automatically if no admin exists yet:
+On startup, the API bootstraps the first admin account automatically if no admin exists yet:

 * `KCI_INITIAL_PASSWORD` must be set, otherwise startup fails with an error